 The Curb-Cut Effect

 In May 1999, the Web Content Accessibility Guidelines (WCAG) 1.0 were established.
-They created all standards that are internationally used to this day as guidelines to meet accessibility in the web.
-And when I say guidelines I also mean legal requirements in some countries.
+They set the international standards that still guide how we design for accessibility on the web.
+And when I say guidelines, I also mean legal requirements in some countries.

 Now the fun part, let’s talk about designing for accessibility